greg-raven/Department-21/_posts/2010-09-25-confessional-cuties.md

 ---

 Muldoon lived alone in the Irish countryside with only a pet dog for company.
 One day the dog died, and Muldoon went to the parish priest and asked, "Father, my dog is dead.
-Could ya" be saying" a Mass for the poor creature?"
+Could ya' be sayin' a Mass for the poor creature?"

-Father Patrick replied, "I"m afraid not; we cannot have services for an animal in the church.
-But there are some Baptists down the lane, and there"s no tellin" what they believe.
-Maybe they"ll do something for the creature."
+Father Patrick replied, "I'm afraid not; we cannot have services for an animal in the church.
+But there are some Baptists down the lane, and there's no tellin' what they believe.
+Maybe they'll do something for the creature."

-Muldoon said, "I"ll go right away Father.
+Muldoon said, "I'll go right away Father.
 Do ya think $5,000 is enough to donate to them for the service?"

 Father Patrick exclaimed, "Sweet Mary, Mother of Jesus!
-Why didn"t ya tell me the dog was Catholic?
+Why didn't ya tell me the dog was Catholic?"

 ---